scikit-quant/scikit-quant/doc/source/starting.rst

 This is a basic guide to using the optimizers mainly intended to test whether your installation works.
-If you are already familiar to using optimizers within a quantum programming framework, you may be better served using the component interfaces, such as the ones to :doc:`Qiskit <qiskit>` and :doc:`SciPy <scipy>`.
+If you are already familiar to using optimizers within a quantum programming framework, you may be better served using the interoperability interfaces, such as the ones to :doc:`Qiskit <qiskit>` and :doc:`SciPy <scipy>`.

 First, you need to have some objective function to optimize.
 All the optimizers are *minimizers* and expect to do simple "less than" comparisons on the result.
 Thus, if instead you need to maximize the result, simply add a minus sign.
-The objective function is expected to accept an evaluation point in the form of a numpy array of floating point values, or a list of such evaluation points to allow evaluation in parallel.
+The objective function is expected to accept an evaluation point in the form of a ``numpy`` array of floating point values, or a list of such evaluation points to allow evaluation in parallel.

 Example of an objective function: